1991 Toyota Corolla Won't start

 • 8 POSTS

-I don't know.
-Took reading just after Filter.
+I don't know. took reading just after Filter.
 If the pressure was good what next.
 I am pressed for time and Im limited in my mechanic skills and haven't got a lot of tools.
 If the pressure regulator is likely the problem, where is it whats it look like, and how do I check its Vaccume.

-Friday, May 8th, 2009 AT 7:06 PM
+May 8, 2009 at 7:06 PM

 RASMATAZ